 * France’s rugby federation suspended all its competitions.

-* The European rugby season was suspended after the governing body, European Professional Club Rugby (EPCR), postponed the Champions Cup and Challenge Cup quarter-final matches scheduled for April 3-5.
+* The European rugby season was suspended after European Professional Club Rugby postponed Champions Cup and Challenge Cup quarter-final matches (April 3-5).

-* The French Open tennis tournament has been postponed until Sept.
+* The French Open was postponed until Sept.
 20-Oct.
 4.